 Proxy Demand Response (PDR) and Reliability Demand Response Resources (RDRR) location registration processing.

 An additional functionality of the DRRS is to maintain a duplication check of locations being created by the DRP.
 The system performs this check to prevent duplicated overlapping effective dated locations from being created.

+Please refer to the DR User Guide for more information about the DRRS UI, and the Technical Specifications for more information about the API.

 Performance Evaluation Methodology Approval Process

 DRPs must obtain approval for the use of any Performance Evaluation Methodology (PEM) before the DRRS will allow it to be a selectable option in the Registration Process.
 PEM requests will be received, reviewed, and approved by the CAISO.
+DRP can download the PEM templates and cover page from the CAISO website.
 Once approved, the CAISO will initiate the necessary DRRS updates so that it becomes an available registration option for that DRP ID.
 The approval is for the DRP’s use of that PEM for registration going forward.
 It is not a resource specific approval.
 PEM form request can be sent to PDR@caiso.com.
-DRPs can download the PEM templates from the CAISO website.
 DRPs will submit a completed template request to PDR@caiso.com.
 Upon receipt of request, the CAISO has 10 business days to review the PEM template.
 If the CAISO approves, it will make the necessary changes to the DRRS.
 As part of that process, the CAISO will initiate an approved PEM template for digital signature.
 The signed PEM template will not only serve as the CAISO’s acknowledgement of approval, but also will satisfy as a Settlement Quality Meter Data Plan, as outlined in Tariff Section 10.3.7.1.
 An email will be sent to the Scheduling Coordinator and DRP notifying them that the approved PEM is available for them to select in the DRRS.
 At this time, the DRP can begin the registration process.
+DRP/SC may update its Baseline Methodology only once every 30 days for a resource that has been used in a registration.

 Pursuant to Section 4.13.4 of the tariff, the following PEMs will be available for request: